cloudpresser/press-cli/boilerplate/README.md

 **app.tsx** This is the entry point to your app.
 This is where you will find the main App component which renders the rest of the application.

-### ./ignite directory
+### ./press directory

-The `ignite` directory stores all things Ignite, including CLI and boilerplate items.
+The `press` directory stores all things press, including CLI and boilerplate items.
 Here you will find generators, plugins and examples to help you get started with React Native.

 ### ./storybook directory